pugjs/pug/README.md

 ### Installation on the Client

 There are several different ways that you can use Pug.js on the client.
+Here is [one working example](https://pythonlinks.info/python/about/enhancements/json-wiki/pug-demo/acedemo).

-If you are serving Pug rendered HTML, no need to do anything.
+If you are serving Pug generated HTML, no need to do anything special on the client.

 If you are serving a single Pug Javascript function, which renders a page on the client, there is also no need to do anything.
-[The Pug runtime]](https://github.com/pugjs/pug/blob/master/packages/pug-runtime/index.js) is included in that javascript function.
+[The Pug runtime](https://github.com/pugjs/pug/blob/master/packages/pug-runtime/index.js) is included in that javascript function.

 If you are rendering multiple PUG pages on the client, you will have multiple Pug functions.
 Rather than including a copy of the runtime in each function, you can generate the functions without the runtime.

 ```
 options = {inlineRuntimeFunctions: false}